Sunday, August 31, 2008

 Soon, Paul pages John with good news: "You and Betty are to report to Supercool Pictures in Los Angeles, next Monday, 8 a.m.
 A thousand a week to write dialogue for the new Sex Pistols biopic!"

 An eventful bus ride later, a secretary shows Betty and John to their windowed office.
 Two years later, the two win Academy Awards and book contracts, John with Random House, Betty with New Directions.
-John travels to Texas to write his first novel, The Story of Hate.
-Betty stays in Columbus to write Fake World Real.

 In Texas, John walks from his hotel to the Mega-Lo Mart, to the desert, to the taco stand, to the coffee shop.
 Every day.
 He writes one page at each station.